How Will the Zig-Zag Theory Affect My Sports Bets?

 These statistics are a great starting point, but the zig-zag theory should always be considered in context.
 It’s always up to you to decide if you think there’s value on a particular line in the NBA playoffs.

 During the NHL playoffs, the smartest time to apply the zig-zag theory is when you bet on a team to avoid a sweep.

-The majority of the time, the team trying to avoid getting swept will win game 4.
+The majority of the time, the team trying to avoid getting swept will win Game 4.
 After going into a 3-0 hole, 3-1 is more common than 4-0; getting swept isn’t as common in the NHL as you might think.
-Since the first NHL lockout in 2005, teams in a 0-3 hole have a 25-20 record (55.5% winning percentage.)
+Since the first NHL lockout in 2005, teams in a 0-3 hole have a 26-19 record (57.8% winning percentage.)

-Of course, the team poised to sweep is likely to be heavily favored by your sportsbook.
+Of course, the team poised to sweep is likely to be heavily favored at online hockey betting sites.
 Bookmakers might have all the appropriate statistics in hand, but lines are moved by oddsmakers to create equal betting volume on both sides.
 It can be nearly impossible to imagine a team who’s lost three straight matches to successfully regroup.